openintegrationhub/openintegrationhub.github.io/docs/Connectors/StandardizedActionsAndTriggers.md

 #### Iteration 2: Update Object By Unique Criteria

-##### Additional Config Fields

-- Upsert Criteria: Drop down with all sets of unique constraints for the object in question

 ##### Input Metadata Changes

 - The fields that are part of the upsert criteria are marked as being part of the criteria.
 If the criteria is something other than the ID, they should be marked as required.